deer dance

 Okuyama Gyosanryuji no Sacred Deer Dance

-The Ji-no -Kami Shika-Odori has its roots in the Gyozan-ryu Yamaguchi school, whose founder was a man named Matasuke of the Yamaguchi residence in Daito-cho, Higashiiwai-gun (now Ichinoseki City), and was passed down to the present day by his son, Kizaemon, who passed it on to a man named Enzo of Iteji-no-Kami.
+The Jinokami Shika Odori(Deer Dance of the Earth God) has its roots in the Gyozan-ryu Yamaguchi school, which originated with a man named Matasuke of the Yamaguchi residence in Daito-cho, Higashi-Iwai-gun (present-day Ichinoseki City).
+It was then passed down from his son, Kizaemon, to a man named Enzō of Idejinokami, and continues to this day.

 It is said that the relaxed dancing style and delicate footwork retain the characteristics of the Gyozan-ryu Yamaguchi school at the time, and in 1977 it was designated an intangible folk cultural asset of the former Esashi city